neuefische/wd-flipped-classroom-curriculum/sessions/react-basics/README.md

 - JSX is a **syntax extension** to JavaScript.
 - JSX is a way to describe the DOM tree **declaratively**.
 - It looks like HTML, but **it is not HTML**.
+- Javascript files containing JSX have the `.jsx` file extension.
+This is needed since `Vite`, the build tool we use to create React projects, requires this file ending when the file contains JSX code.

 ### Comparison of Vanilla JS and React